sparkflows/sparkflows-docs/docs/tutorials/etl/join-1.rst

 Joining Multiple Datasets
 =========================

-Fire Insights allows to quickly do very complex data preparation and ETL on Big Data.
+Fire Insights allows you to quickly do complex data preparation and ETL on Big Data.

 Fire Insights has a number of features for enabling it including:

 - Data Cleaning
 - oins, GroupBy, Cube, SQL etc.
-- Reading data from multiple sources and writing results to various sinks.
+- Reading data from multiple sources and writing results to various sinks

 Fire Insights also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache etc.